mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 ---------

 Thank you for reading this article.
+The original post was posted at [DEV.to](https://dev.to/mikependon/c-what-will-make-you-choose-repodb-over-dapper-orm-3eb8) by the author itself.

 We are asking your help to please support this repository and solution.
 Your stars to our [Github](https://github.com/mikependon/RepoDb) page is very valuable.